-REVENUES.
-Revenues for 1997 were \$183,767,000 as compared to \$200,213,000 for 1996 and \$209,250,000 for 1995.
-The decrease in revenue in 1997 from 1996 was caused by a number of factors including, in particular, a decrease in event business and industry-wide pricing pressure.
-The Company defines event business as field services emergency response to an accident or cleanup of environmental contamination that is not expected to recur.
-Over the past several years, the event business has consistently produced revenue of approximately \$30,000,000 and included at least one major incident.
-In 1997, event business revenue was \$19,000,000; the Company attributes the reduction in event revenue to a decrease in the size of the event market in 1997, including no major spills in its service territory, rather than to reduction in market share.
+\$19,000,000; the Company attributes the reduction in event revenue to a decrease in the size of the event market in 1997, including no major spills in its service territory, rather than to reduction in market share.
 The Company can not predict whether or not this trend will continue into future periods.
-Total hours billed in the field services business in 1997 was flat from 1996; thus, the decreased business in emergency response was offset by an increase in base business.
-Pricing in the field services business decreased from the prior year by 6.0%, in large part due to the decrease in emergency response business, which tends to be at higher billable rates than other field services work.
-In the disposal business, revenue decreased due to a 4.0% decrease in volume and a 7.0%decrease in pricing.
+Total hours billed for site services in 1997 was flat from 1996; thus, the decreased business in emergency response was offset by an increase in base business.
+Pricing in site services decreased from the prior year by 6.0%, in large part due to the decrease in emergency response business, which tends to be at higher billable rates than other site services work.
+Revenue for waste disposal decreased due to a 4.0% decrease in volume and a 7.0% decrease in pricing.